Some Bizzare Album

-Some Bizzare Album is the first album issued by Some Bizzare Records.
-It was released in 1981 as a sampler of the label's musical ethos.
+Some Bizzare Album is the first compilation album issued by Some Bizzare Records.
+It was released in January 1981 as a sampler of the label's musical ethos.
 The acts were not signed exclusively to the label at the time.

 Information

-The album consisted of tracks by unsigned synth-pop groups, including future alternative icons Depeche Mode, Soft Cell, The The and Blancmange.
+The album consisted of tracks by unsigned synth-pop groups, including future alternative icons Depeche Mode, Soft Cell, the The and Blancmange.
 Depeche Mode's contribution was their first recording to be released.

 Some Bizzare Album was the vision of Stevo Pearce, who believed in the album's music as opposed to fashion or style aspects.

 Some Bizzare Album was re-released on CD format in 1992 for a limited time.
 It was re-released in 2008 with extra bonus tracks.

 Soft Cell – "The Girl with the Patent Leather Face"

 After meeting with Pearce, Soft Cell decided to include a track on the album.
 They recorded The Girl with the Patent Leather Face at a studio owned by John Darling.

 Almond describes the song as a "tinny-sounding, trashy synthesizer song" that owed much to "Warm Leatherette", a track by the Normal.